johannburkard/tinymeasurement/README.md

 * User timing tracking (sampled at 20 %)
 * Survives Google Closure with Advanced Optimizations
 * HTML 5 Resource Timing API tracking based on regular expressions
-* All parameters can be overwritten through a separate object
+* Parameters can be overwritten through a separate object
 * Less than 1 KB post gzip

 ## Usage